Know When to Retake the GMAT

 Keep in mind that this high number is primarily for those targeting a top-tier MBA program.
 If you scored a 680, the decision to retake should be carefully considered.
 You may be better off focusing on your essays or coaching recommenders instead.
 Applicants looking at programs in the top 20 or 50 should check the average scores of admitted students to determine their personal target GMAT score.

-If illness, nerves, exhaustion, or simply a lack of adequate preparation resulted in a low score, then a second attempt becomes a necessity.
+If illness, nerves, exhaustion, or simply a lack of adequate preparation resulted in a low score, then a second attempt becomes necessary.
 Repeat test-taking, with additional preparation, typically results in a higher score as students become familiar with the experience, and therefore, less stressed out.

 The Graduate Management Admission Council allows you to retake the GMAT as many times as you like.
 Make sure to check your target schools’ deadlines to allow enough time to send in your final scores.